Skip to contents

 if (requireNamespace("cluster", quietly = TRUE)) {

-# Make the row/column name annotation thinner
+# Make the row/column name annotation thicker using the .row/.col aliases

 Heatmap(matrix_data,